Religious discrimination: China

 Uyghurs or Uighurs are an ethnic and religious minority group in China.
 Their identity is based on the Islamic religion and has roots in the former East Turkistan culture.
 They reside in Xinjiang, an autonomous region situated in the west of the country.
 This group is persecuted by the Chinese government due to its perceived threat to the nation's security and identity.
 The Chinese government believes that the Uyghurs have separatist, extremist, and terrorist thoughts.
 It has detained around one million Uyghurs in camps.
 According to the Chinese government, these camps are created to re-educate the minority Muslims by learning about the negative consequences of extremism.
 Detainees are punished in these camps.
 The treatment of the Uyghurs violates their human rights because they are forcibly sent to the camps for an indefinite period of time.
 The discrimination against the Uyghurs comes in many forms.
-Some apparent restrictions include the ban from wearing religious veils or robes in public.
-The training camps serve to inculcate beliefs which are congruent with the beliefs of the Chinese Communist Party.
+Some apparent restrictions include banning religious veils or robes in public.
+The training camps serve to inculcate beliefs that are congruent with the beliefs of the Chinese Communist Party.

 Subjected to abuse and suppression in China, some Uyghurs who were seeking refuge resettled in different parts of the world.
 In June 2021, it was reported that the Uyghurs were being detained even outside China.
 Following the diplomatic relations of China with the UAE, Uyghurs living in Dubai were subjected to arrest, prolonged detention and deportation to China.
 China allegedly requested for the deportation of Uyghurs from three Arab countries, including the UAE.
 The global influence of Beijing has even resulted in the expansion of religious discrimination against the Uyghur Muslims who are residing abroad.